-The Planning and Zoning Office and the Building Inspector work hard to make sure our city is safe, designed smart, and well-built.
+The Planning and Zoning Office and the Building Inspector work hard to make sure our city is safe, smart, and well-built.
 If you are planning on building something big or small, talk to us first and we will walk you through the process.

 New buildings and additions to existing buildings require a Zoning Construction Permit before obtaining a Building Permit.
 Commercial buildings and large developments may require a Site Plan and/or and Erosion and Sediment Control Plan.

 Interior construction requires a Building Permit in many cases.
 See the table below:

 |Needs a Building Permit||Does NOT Need a Building Permit|